skrattaren/apf.rst/apf.rst

 + [p.
 49] "'Inigo Skimmer, sir.
 Mhm-mhm.'"

-  People tried to read a reference to "`The Princess Bride_'s Inigo Montoya character in the name, but Terry said:
+  People tried to read a reference to **The Princess Bride**'s Inigo Montoya character in the name, but Terry said:

   "Inigo is just a name.
 So is Skimmer.
 It's not an intentional reference